 Nonprofit Spotlight

-For more information, visit the nonprofit’s social media pages or website.
+For more information, visit the nonprofit’s website or social media pages.
 The organization can be found on Facebook and Instagram.

-The information used in this article was collected from Amy Gallo, the nonprofit's director of marketing and development, and the nonprofit's website.
+The information used in this article was collected from Nora Galvan, the nonprofit’s first summer communication and outreach intern; Sasha Seenath, the nonprofit’s executive director; and the nonprofit’s website.

 Would you like your nonprofit featured in an upcoming Spotlight?